Get Your Free Consultation

-Why are the replacement value and the market value of my building different?
+Why is the replacement value and the market value of my building different?

 Will my property policy cover all property I have on my premises?

 The property policy excludes certain types of property under the coverage form.
 Certain items may be illegal to insure such as items obtained against the law.
-Other types of property such as foundations and retaining walls are less susceptible to common causes of loss and in turn excluded from the policy.
+Other types of property, such as foundations and retaining walls, are less susceptible to common causes of loss and in turn, are excluded from the policy.
 Some types of property are better insured or more appropriately insured on other types of insurance policies and for that reason are excluded under the standard property policy.
 Items that can fall under this exclusion are money and securities and automobiles.
 You should discuss questions regarding certain property with your insurance agent to ensure complete coverage.